mongodb/specifications/source/crud/bulk-write.md

     /**
      * The results of each individual insert operation that was successfully performed.
+     *
+     * NOT REQUIRED TO IMPLEMENT.
+See below for guidance on modeling verbose results.
      */
     insertResults: Map<Index, InsertOneResult>;

     /**
      * The results of each individual update operation that was successfully performed.
+     *
+     * NOT REQUIRED TO IMPLEMENT.
+See below for guidance on modeling verbose results.
      */
     updateResults: Map<Index, UpdateResult>;

     /**
      * The results of each individual delete operation that was successfully performed.
+     *
+     * NOT REQUIRED TO IMPLEMENT.
+See below for guidance on modeling verbose results.
      */
     deleteResults: Map<Index, DeleteResult>;
 }